A Light shed on Lepton Flavor Universality in B decays: Introduction

-The SM predicts the electroweak interaction to have the same amplitude for all the three different lepton generations except for phase-space differences or helicity suppression effects.
-This property is called Lepton Flavor Universality (LFU)~\cite{HFLAV:2016hnz,Bifani:2018zmi,Gambino:2020jvv,Bernlochner:2021vlv} and it has been experimentally verified in $\mu$ decays~\cite{BESIII:2013csc,NA62:2012lny,PiENu:2015seu}, $\tau$ decays~\cite{ParticleDataGroup:2020ssz}, and Z boson decays~\cite{ALEPH:2005ab}.
-LFU is an accidental symmetry of the SM where the strength of Yukawa interactions between lepton-Higgs gave rise to the different lepton masses ($m_{\tau}>m_{\mu}>m_e$).
-A point-like particle certainly is sub-structural for some new particles participating in quark flavor-changing decay transitions modifying their dynamics.
-The transitions due to flavor-changing charged currents (FCCC) are only mediated by charged weak bosons $W^\pm$ and the transitions due to flavor-changing neutral current (FCNC) are mediated by neutral weak boson ($Z^0$) in the tree-level and virtual $W^\pm$ bosons and virtual quarks through loop processes.
+Within the framework of, the most elegant and concise theory of particle physics, the Standard Model (SM), the basic elementary units are fermions which are further classified into quarks and leptons.
+For detailed properties of elementary particles, we direct the reader to Ref.~\cite{ParticleDataGroup:2022pth}.
+So far the leptons are considered to be point-like particles with no substructure.
+Leptons undergo both weak and electromagnetic interactions whereas, neutrinos participate only in weak interactions.
+The SM treats these charged leptons ($e^-$, $\mu^-$, $\tau^-$) to be universal, i.e. same for the three generations except for kinematical effects due to their different masses.
+It predicts electroweak interaction to have the same amplitude for all three different lepton generations except for phase-space differences or helicity suppression effects.
+This property is called Lepton Flavor Universality (LFU)~\cite{HFLAV:2016hnz,Bifani:2018zmi,Gambino:2020jvv,Bernlochner:2021vlv} and it has been experimentally verified in $\mu$ decays~\cite{BESIII:2013csc,NA62:2012lny,PiENu:2015seu}, $\tau$ decays~\cite{ParticleDataGroup:2022pth}, and Z boson decays~\cite{ALEPH:2005ab}.
+LFU is an accidental symmetry of the SM where the strength of Yukawa interactions between lepton-Higgs gives rise to the different lepton masses ($m_{\tau}>m_{\mu}>m_e$).
+This means that the physical processes involving charged leptons should feature a LFU which is an approximate lepton flavor symmetry among physical observables, such as decay rates or scattering cross-sections.
+It is broken in the SM only by charged lepton mass terms.
+The transitions due to flavor-changing charged currents (FCCC) are only mediated by charged weak bosons $W^\pm$ and the transitions due to flavor-changing neutral current (FCNC) are mediated by neutral weak boson ($Z^0$) in the tree-level and by virtual $W^\pm$ bosons and virtual quarks in the loop processes.